 You will come to understand the importance & influence of Patanjali’s Yoga Sutras on modern day yoga.
 Patanjali’s guidance on how to gain mastery over the mind & emotions & his advice on spiritual growth will be studied.
 This will give rise to discussions on right-living & how we live the sutras on & off the mat.

-We will use the Hatha Yoga Pradipika as a guide to Hatha Yoga classes & it’s recommendations on how to prepare the body & nervous system, for stillness & creating the necessary physical strength required for practices that calm the mind.
+We will look at the Hatha Yoga Pradipika & the classical practices of Hatha Yoga as they pertain to contemporary classes.
+The HYP's recommendations on how to prepare the body & nervous system, for stillness & creating the necessary physical strength required for practices that calm the mind will be studied.

-Yoga & the religious experience will be explored, We’ll look at the Bhagavad Gita & the concept of Yoga being in religion, but Religion not being in Yoga.
+Yoga & the religious experience will be explored, we’ll look at Hinduism & the Bhagavad Gita & the concept of Yoga being in religion, but Religion not being in Yoga.

 20 Hours Online Study, 10 Hours with your Tutor